The Importance of Colon Cancer Screening

 How to screen for colon cancer

 There are several ways to effectively screen for colorectal cancer.
 You and your doctor will determine which type of testing is most appropriate for you based on your health and medical background.

 From the comforts of home, a patient collects a stool sample, which is then sent in and tested in a laboratory.
-The lab works to determine if there is any evidence of abnormality which may indicate the presence of a colon polyp or colon cancer.
+The lab works to determine if there is any evidence of abnormality that may indicate the presence of a colon polyp or colon cancer.
 In the past, the most common test looked for evidence of blood.
-Newer, more sensitive, testing now can look for altered DNA in the stool that can be seen with colon cancer and certain types of colon polyps.
-Stool testing is done every 1-3 years depending on the type of test.
-There are many types of home stool testing kits – check with your physician to see if they have a preference.
+Newer, more sensitive testing now can look for altered DNA in the stool that can be seen with colon cancer and certain types of colon polyps.
+Stool testing is done every one to three years depending on the type of test.
+There are many types of home stool testing kits.
+Check with your physician to see if they have a preference.

 The least used screening test is sigmoidoscopy.
 It’s similar to colonoscopy in that it also utilizes a flexible tube to inspect the inside of the colon.
 However, only about half of the colon can be visualized with this scope.
 This test may miss lesions or polyps in the other parts of the colon.
 Because of this, sigmoidoscopy is generally done every five years and often is used in conjunction with stool testing.

-You should speak with your doctor to determine which test is best for you.
+Speak with your doctor to determine which test is best for you.
 Your physician will want to have a thorough discussion regarding the risks and benefits of each test.
-Regardless of which test you choose, it is important to remember that the best test is the one that gets done.
-Here at Methodist Physicians Clinic 192Dodge, we are fortunate to have Midwest Gastrointestinal Associates (MGI), on campus for the convenience of our patients.
+Regardless of which test you choose, it's important to remember that the best test is the one that gets done.